OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/resources/educationschool.md

 # educationSchool resource type

 A school.
 Schools are Administrative Units underneath and can be found as them in the graph.
+This is a subtype of [educationOrganization](educationorganization.md).

 ## Methods